maresb/gitlab-runner-ecr-auth-example/build-amazon-ecr-credential-helpers/README.md

 bash: docker-credentials-ecr-login: No such file or directory
 ```

+even when the binary is in the `$PATH` and has the correct executable
+permissions.

-As Eisfunke explains [in this forum post](https://forum.gitlab.com/t/bin-sh-eval-line-97-mybinary-not-found/27125/3
+As Eisfunke explains
+[in this forum post](https://forum.gitlab.com/t/bin-sh-eval-line-97-mybinary-not-found/27125/3
 ), the problem is that the correct linked libraries cannot be found.
+This is perhaps not so surprising since `gitlab/gitlab-runner` is an
+Ubuntu-based image, while `docker` is an Alpine-based image.

 Indeed, checking the linked libraries, we see